 We enrolled the first patient in a potentially registrational Phase 3 trial for IO102-IO103 in combination with pembrolizumab as a potential first-line treatment in advanced melanoma, the IOB-013/KN-D18 trial, in May of 2022.
-We continue to randomized 225 patients as of June 2023 and expect to enroll 225 patients by mid-2023 and fully enroll the trial by the end of 2023.
-On June 14, 2023, we announced that we will increase the number of patients to be enrolled in the Phase 3 trial to 380 patients, which could potentially accelerate the time to reach the primary endpoint of PFS, which is an event-based driven analysis, and will be assessed when 226 events (progression or death) are registered in the trial.
+We randomized 225 patients as of June 2023 and expect to fully enroll the trial by the end of November 2023.
+On June 14, 2023, we announced that we will increase the number of patients to be enrolled in the Phase 3 trial to 380 patients, which could potentially accelerate the time to reach the primary endpoint of PFS, which is an event-based driven analysis and will be assessed when 226 events (progression or death) are registered in the trial.
 The primary endpoint is powered at 89% to detect a hazard ratio of 0.65.
-The Phase 3 trial protocol calls for an interim analysis of overall response rate one year after 225 patients have been randomized; if these data are supportive, we achieve an 18% point or greater benefit in ORR, this interim analysis could allow for submission of a Biologics License Application (BLA) for accelerated approval in the US.
+The Phase 3 trial protocol calls for an interim analysis of overall response rate ORR one year after 225 patients have been randomized; if we achieve an 18% point or greater benefit the investigational arm demonstrates a highly statistically significant improvement in ORR compared to the control arm, with a p-value<0.005, then the interim analysis could allow for potential submission of a Biologics License Application (BLA) for accelerated approval in the US.
+When we designed the interim analysis, we assumed that patients treated with IO102-IO103 + pembrolizumab would show an ~18-point improvement in ORR compared to the patients treated with pembrolizumab alone.
 The trial design and discussions with FDA are aimed at potentially pursuing accelerated approval, if the trial data are favorable, based on the interim analysis of ORR, supported by other data.
 If the data are supportive, we also plan to file a Marketing Authorization Application (MAA) with the European Medicines Agency (EMA) based on the primary endpoint of PFS.
+PFS after the data are available in the second half of 2025.

 Our T-win platform is a novel approach to cancer vaccines designed to activate pre-existing T cells to target immunosuppressive mechanisms.
-Our T-win product candidates are designed to employ a dual mechanism of action: (1) direct killing of immunosuppressive cells, including both tumor cells and genetically stable cells in the tumor microenvironment (TME), that express IDO and PD-L1 and (2) modulation of the TME into a more pro-inflammatory, anti-tumor environment.
+Our T-win product candidates are designed to employ a dual mechanism of action: (1) direct killing of immunosuppressive cells, including both tumor cells and genetically stable cells in the tumor microenvironment (TME), that express IDO and PD-L1 or Arginase 1 and (2) modulation of the TME into a more pro-inflammatory, anti-tumor environment.
 Our T-win technology is built upon our team's deep understanding of both TME and a tumor's ability to evade surveillance and destruction by the immune system.
 Our approach is in contrast to previous methods that have sought to either block singular immunosuppressive pathways or to direct the immune system against specific identified antigens expressed by tumor cells.

 We are developing a pipeline of product candidates that leverage our T-win technology platform to address targets within the TME.
 In addition to melanoma, we plan to evaluate IO102-IO103 in multiple solid tumor indications to potentially expand the market opportunity for IO102-IO103.
 We are also focusing on additional targets that play key roles in immunosuppression and that are expressed in a broad range of solid tumors.
-Our current pipeline of product candidates is summarized in the table below.
+Our current pipeline of product candidates is and expected upcoming milestones are summarized in the table below.